Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Here are some common terms.
 These notes are from git, MDN, and other sources:

+1. **Staging area**: From Git SCM, "_Staged means that you have marked a modified file in its current version to go into your next commit snapshot_".
 1. **`push`**: To send your committed changes to a remote repo, to upload local repo content to a remote repo.
 1. **`pull`**: Pulling a branch means to fetch it and merge it; fetches and merges changes on the remote server to your working directory.
 1. **`fetch`**: adding changes from the remote repository to your local working branch without committing them.